trike33/WEBPOK/README.md

 Once a full URL set has been constructed via crawling, it lets you check if the URLs found are valid or not.

+__implement a check avoid writting duplicate urls to pidgey results file or to remove duplicates once the crawler has ended__

 ![](https://github.com/trike33/WEBPOK/blob/main/repo_images/crawler.png)

 ### Mode 3: Gengar Shadows